Hamiltonian circle actions with fixed point set almost minimal: Introduction

 Originally motivated by the classical Petrie's conjecture, Tolman studied Hamiltonian circle actions on compact $6$-dimensional manifolds with minimal even Betti numbers \cite{T}.
 Then a number of work \cite{{M}, {LT}, {LOS}, {L}, {Mor}, {GS}, {JT}} appeared about Hamiltonian circle actions on compact manifolds with minimal even Betti numbers or with fixed point set satisfying a minimal condition

 where the $F$'s are connected components of the fixed point set.
 These two minimal conditions are closely related \cite[Sec.
 4]{LT}.
-Another recent work \cite{HH} studied Hamiltonian circle actions on compact manifolds with fixed point set consisting of two components.
+In particular, the condition of having minimal even Betti numbers implies the condition of fixed point set satisfying the above equality.

 We know an example, $\Gt_2(\R^{2n+2})$, of dimension $4n$, equipped with a standard Hamiltonian circle action, whose fixed point set consists of two connected components $X$ and $Y$ satisfying the following {\it almost minimal} condition